ntuckertriplet/reverse-shell/README.md

 A reverse shell written in c

 ## Installation and activation
+* This must be done as the root user
+* Install gcc and git if not already done
 * Clone repository and add execute on install.sh
+* Modify the address in install.sh to be the address of the attacker
+* If needed, modify the port number in shell.c
 * Run install.sh

 ## On the attacking box